Gotek12200/aDaV/aDav/Part2/readme.txt

 - Correlation matrix/heatmap now only displays lower triangle
 - Added reactive model summary output for LM and Lasso results.
 I had to use some AI to get it to work the way I wanted to, I'll report this alongside my contributions section
 - separate helper function for the full lm model summary output
+- Updated the preface, outlining methodology and interpretation. done with some AI assistance
+- implemented a data split for out-of-sample performance metrics
+- calculated baseline RMSE for comparison
+- implemented Ridge regression and separate scaled/unscaled linear regression options
+- used recipes package to scale and center variables based on ONLY the training data

 Calvin Boateng:
 - Implemented visualization of regression coefficients using ggplot2 bar charts to interpret model outputs